Electron transport in magnetic tunnel junctions -- a theoretical study of lattice and continuum models: Summary and discussion

 \section{Summary and discussion}

 ~ To summarize, we started with models of ferromagnets and using these as building blocks, studied magnetic tunnel junctions in both continuum and lattice models.
 In the limit of perfect FM, the discrepancy between the continuum and the lattice models first came as a surprise.
 However, the results from the lattice model calculations appeared more convincing.
 We then resolved the discrepancy by appropriate modeling of the system in continuum model.
+In other words, given a magnetic tunnel junction described by a lattice model, we found the corresponding continuum model.

-The central result of our work is that magnetic tunnel junctions in the continuum model comprise of a nonmagnetic metallic (or insulating) layer sandwiched between the two ferromagnets.
+The central result of our work is that magnetic tunnel junctions in the continuum model comprise of a nonmagnetic insulating layer sandwiched between the two ferromagnets.
 Absence of such a nonmagnetic region gives rise to unphysical results.
 However, in a lattice model, there is no need for a nonmagnetic layer for magnetic tunnel junction.

 In this work we have primarily focused on perfect ferromagnets, where no modes in the direction other than spin easy axis is allowed.
 It will be interesting to investigate the lattice and continuum models in the pure ferromagnets where the wavefunction in the direction opposite to that of spin easy axis decays exponentially away from the junction.
 In junctions comprising of pure FM's, the non-magnetic region may not be required in modeling since the wavefunctions opposite to spin easy axis can overlap in the region close to the junction.
 Further, connection to experimental systems is another future direction.